rheyansh/RPicker/README.md

 # RPicker
-Elegant and Easy-to-Use iOS Swift Date and Options Picker.
+Elegant and Easy-to-Use Swift Date and Options Picker.
 Master branch has the latest code and compatible with Swift 5.
 Check other branches for various Swift versions

 # What's New